mjgasior/cracker-app/README.md

 - `-subj` - subject - this can have parameters like country (`C=PL`), location (`L=Poland`), organisation (`O=Cracker Ltd`), company name (`CN=www.cracker.red`)
 - `-days` - how long should the certificate be valid

-2. After you have generated the SSL certificate, you should have two files with `.crt` and `.key` extensions.
-Copy them to `./cracker-client/nginx` and `./cracker-proxy/nginx` directories.
+2. After you have generated the SSL certificate, you should have two files with `.pem` extensions.
+Copy them to `./certificates` directory for local development and `./cracker-client/nginx` for production builds.

 This method is only for local development.
 To have a proper cerificate for production you would need to refer to [this repository](https://github.com/mjgasior/nginx-certbot).
+Remember that invalid self signed certificates might be blocked by some browsers and page might not be reachable at all - there will be an information that the page is unsafe to connect with tho.

 ### Local development configuration setup: